Understanding the California Low Carbon Fuel Standard (LCFS)

 Fuel Pathway-Based Crediting: FAQs

 - What are LCFS Credits and Deficits?
 Each LCFS credit represents one metric ton (MT) of Carbon Dioxide reduced.
 Credits are generated as fuel is consumed within transportation, specifically when the fuel has a CI score lower than the target established by CARB.
 Fuels with a CI score higher than the CARB target generate deficits.
 Deficits need to be offset by generating or purchasing LCFS credits.
-The graph below shows the line used to determine credits and deficits.

 - What is a CI Score?
 Carbon Intensity (CI) is used to measure all greenhouse gas emissions associated with the production, distribution and consumption of a fuel.
 Each year new CI benchmarks are set to reach LCFS program goals.
 The CI score is part of the equation to establish the amount of credits or deficits a fuel can generate.
 Each fuel has a range of CI scores, shown in the graph below.
 Markers represent the CI score for certified fuel pathways and the length of each bar represents the range of CI scores that may be achieved by each fuel.
 CI scores are developed based on life cycle analysis methodology, with varying scores due to feedstock types, origin, raw material processing efficiencies and use within transportation.
 Lower CI scores are most favorable because they are the cleanest solutions and therefore, awarded the highest LCFS credit values.